core-wg/senml-spec/draft-jennings-core-senml.md

 Base Name:
 : This is a string that is prepended to the names found in the entries.
 This attribute is optional.
-This applies to the entries in the Record containing the Base Name and all entries that come in Records after it until there is a Record with a new Base Name that replaces this one.
+This applies to the entries in all Records.
+A Base Name can only be included in the first Record of the array.

 Base Time:
 : A base time that is added to the time found in an entry.
 This attribute is optional.
-This applies to the entries in the Record containing the Base Time and all entries that come in Records after it until there is a Record with a new Base Time that replaces this one.
+This applies to the entries in all Records.
+A Base Time can only be included in the first Record of the array.

 Base Unit:
 : A base unit that is assumed for all entries, unless otherwise indicated.
 This attribute is optional.
-If a record does not a unit value, then the base unit is used otherwise the value of found in the Unit is used.
+If a record does not contain a unit value, then the base unit is used otherwise the value of found in the Unit is used.
 Note the Base Unit is not prepended to the Unit.
-This applies to the entries in the Record containing the Base Unit and all entries that come in Records after it until there is a Record with a new Base Unit that replaces this one.
+This applies to the entries in all Records.
+A Base Unit can only be included in the first object of the array.

+Links:
+: An array of objects that can be used to extent this specification.
+A Links element can only be included in the first object of the array.

 Version:
 : Version number of media type format.
 This attribute is optional positive integer and defaults to 3 if not present.
-If this value is present at all, it SHOULD only be used in the first Record in the SenML Stream array.
+A Version can only be included in the first object of the array.

 Name:
 : Name of the sensor or parameter.
 When appended to the Base Name attribute,